 Getting an extra job like pet sitting or mowing a neighbor’s lawn can quickly add to their bank account.
 Two-thirds of parents say their kids earned an allowance in 2019, according to a survey from the American Institute of Certified Public Accountants (AICPA).
 Kids raised an average of $30 per week based on five hours of chores.

-Have them write down their purchases each day, including everything, down to what they spend on snacks at school.
+Have them write down their daily purchases, including everything, down to what they spend on snacks at school.
 At the end of the week, add them up.
 It can be eye-opening.
 Then show them how much faster they can save if they adjust their spending habits.
 You can review what you think is a need versus a want and add up the savings if you eliminate wants for each week.

 Has your kid set a big savings goal?
 If they’re saving to buy a big-ticket item like a $600 gaming system, offer to match a percentage of what they save or a bonus whenever a target is hit, like $50 when they save $300.

 Kids will make spending mistakes.
-It’s essential to use them as teachable moments rather than making them feel guilty or as if they’ve misbehaved.
+Using them as teachable moments rather than making them feel guilty or as if they’ve misbehaved is essential.
 You want them to learn good habits for the future and become savers.
 Saving shouldn’t be perceived as a punishment.
 Letting them learn from mistakes is a valuable experience.

 If your kid wants to buy something but is impatient and feels it can’t wait, loan your kid the money and charge interest.
 Then subtract payments from their allowance.
 Don’t take away the entire allowance until the item is paid.
 Instead, reduce it by 15% to 25%.
 Ensure the kid has enough money to cover any necessities the budget is expected to cover, for example, if the allowance is intended to cover school lunches.